ask Annie about

 What do you do and why do you do it?

 After beginning my legal career in oil and gas, I moved to Boston to work in campaigns.
 I'm a consultant at a government relations and political consulting group and I do it because it's ever-changing, it keeps me on my toes, and it gives me the chance to move things forward while still staying below the radar.

 What’s the worst job you’ve ever had and why was it so effing bad?

 I've worked many different jobs in many different industries; two are tied for the worst.
 Although they were drastically different jobs - one in a bar and the other in an office - they were bad for the same reason: both times, I worked for desperate and grasping villains.
 They were both condescending and unkind, and each lacked in social grace.
 Neither was as smart as he thought he was and both were profoundly cheap.
 Both jobs lasted only a few months and ended with brief, fiery encounters.
 Both were thrown over for more interesting and pleasing positions.

 Were you born and raised in Boston?
 If not, where did you grow up and what brought you to Boston?

 I was born and raised in Oklahoma City, Oklahoma.
-I moved to Boston five years ago to volunteer for a campaign, a move that was initially supposed to be a detour leading to Washington, DC.
+I moved to Boston eight years ago to volunteer for a campaign, a move that was initially supposed to be a detour leading to Washington, DC.
 An unexpected series of life changes happened and I ended up staying.
 The longer I live in Boston, the more I view it as a long-term option, and the more I love it.